williamnguyen-activecyber/okta.github.io/_source/_use_cases/authentication/session_cookie.md

 # Overview

 Okta utilizes an HTTP session cookie to provide access to your Okta organization and applications across web requests for interactive user-agents such as a browser.
-This document provides examples for programmatically retrieving and setting a session cookie for different deployment scenarios to provide SSO capabilities for custom web applications built on the Okta platform.
+This document provides examples for programmatically retrieving and setting a session cookie for different deployment scenarios to provide SSO capabilities for custom web applications built on Okta.

 Okta sessions are created and managed with the [Session API](/docs/api/resources/sessions.html).